 If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.

 A career that's increasingly in demand is an HVAC technician.
-Learn the ins and outs of the HVAC technician's daily schedule, how to become one and about how much you can expect to make.
+Learn more about their skill set, how to become one and about how much you can expect to make.

 What Is an HVAC Technician?

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most important, you’ll receive a comprehensive education about:
+And, most important, you’ll be knowledgeable about:

-Some are HVAC-R technicians, meaning they also have experience with refrigeration.
+Some apprentices even become HVAC-R technicians, which means they also work with refrigeration.

 Is There a Shortage of HVAC Technicians?